Skip to main content

 In one line

 A hand-written client makes you the diffing engine: read the changelog, edit the code, hope you caught everything before Saturday.
-Gecko makes the spec the source of truth and the tools a regenerable function of it — so a change propagates instead of rotting, and the corpus warns you when the surface moves under a spec that never changed.
+Gecko makes the surface the source of truth and the tools a regenerable function of it — so a change propagates instead of rotting — and the corpus catches the drift that never showed up in a spec at all.